dkvz/majorsetbe/README.md

 * Set the favicon: go to Appearance » Customize and click on the ‘Site Identity’ tab - Change the site icon at the bottom and select the file named `logo-notext_512.png` in the assets directory.
 * Create a category called "Annonces".
 * From the admin dashboard: remove the top section "customize your theme" or whatever it's called bu clicking "ignore" on the top right.
+* Create the contact page with a small into message, also link the social accounts in there.

 ## Editing the styling
 The "style.css" file at the project root is supposed to be generated using npm scripts, **do not edit that file directly**.
 It should probably be in the gitignor (**THEY NOW ARE**).
 Keeping it around so the theme still works even if I forget to build the theme assets.